 Martina Schäfer writes on Places and Pleasure under the motto: Active.
 Experience.
 Enjoy.
 Whether tours in the area around Berlin, in Germany, Europe or far away in the distance - she loves to explore regions intensively.
 And what almost always goes with it are culinary highlights and active experiences.

-Hanseatic City of Stralsund - one of the Baltic Sea cities
+Hanseatic City of Stralsund – German Hanseatic City on the Baltic Sea

 Stralsund is one of the Hanseatic cities on the Baltic Sea.
 For us it was on the route on several trips to the Baltic Sea resorts on Rügen, because in front of Stralsund a bridge leads over to the island.
 However, it took several attempts before we looked at the city.
 A visit to Stralsund is like a journey back into the history of the Hanseatic League.
 Do you stay in Hotel Scheelehof, you feel like you are in a trading office.
 From there you can see the old town with its brick buildings on foot.
 Because of its well-preserved brick architecture, the city, together with Wismar, is a UNESCO World Heritage Site.
 Worth seeing are the town hall, three churches and the five monasteries, which are now used as apartments, museums or cultural institutions.
 The waterfront promenade is also not far from this hotel.